 Following the collapse of the aircraft ceiling onto her head, Mrs. Doe was placed in a cervical collar, helped off of the plain and eventually transported to a local hospital in Mexico City for treatment.
 She was experiencing severe pain in her head and neck at this time.
 After treating at the hospital in Mexico City, and with her family doctor from Los Angeles Hospital del Pedregal, she eventually returned to the United States for follow up medical care.

-On February 4, 2010, Mrs. Gonzalez was seen by Dr. Robert D. Herrera at Internal Medicine Associates of Atlanta.
+On February 4, 2010, Mrs. Doe was seen by Dr. Robert D. Herrera at Internal Medicine Associates of Atlanta.
 She had pain and stiffness at that time and was referred to a neurologist for additional specialized care.
-On February 22, 2010, she was examined by Dr. Silverboard with Atlanta Family Neurology and noted to have restricted neck motion and closed head trauma.
-Dr. Silverboard ordered an MRI of her thoracic and lumbar spine which she underwent at Northside Hospital Department of Radiology on February 26, 2010.
+On February 22, 2010, she was examined by Dr. Smith with Atlanta Family Neurology and noted to have restricted neck motion and closed head trauma.
+Dr. Smith ordered an MRI of her thoracic and lumbar spine which she underwent at Northside Hospital Department of Radiology on February 26, 2010.

-On March 12, 2010, Ms. Doe presented for care with Dr. Leslie A. Cone-Sullivan at Chastain Resurgens Orthopaedics in Kennesaw, Georgia.
-Dr. Cone-Sullivan noted Mrs. Gonzalez’s history of having been struck on her head while on an aircraft and having suffered neck and back pain since that time.
+On March 12, 2010, Ms. Doe presented for care with Dr. Leslie A. Smith at Chastain Resurgens Orthopaedics in Kennesaw, Georgia.
+Dr. Smith noted Mrs. Doe’s history of having been struck on her head while on an aircraft and having suffered neck and back pain since that time.
 Dr. Cone-Sullivan noted that Mrs. Doe had undergone conservative care consisting of various testing modalities and muscle relaxant medication.
 She prescribed Medrol Dospak after completion of Votaren; Lidoderm patches, and Skelaxin.
 Mrs. Doe was also prescribed a course of physical therapy which she completed through Resurgens.